-In Jesus’ day, people weren’t buried in a robe; they were buried in layers of fabric, similar to what we would think of as a mummy, with spices wrapped between each layer of cloth.
-And as Peter and John looked into the grave where Jesus’ body had lain, they saw something startling—there were the grave cloths that had encased Him, still in the shape of His body, slightly indented and caved in, like the empty chrysalis of a caterpillar’s cocoon.
+In Jesus’ day, people weren’t buried in robes; they were buried in layers of fabric, similar to what we would think of as a mummy, with spices wrapped between each layer of cloth.
+And as Peter and John peered into the grave where Jesus’ body had lain, they saw something startling—there were the grave cloths that had encased Him, still in the shape of His body, slightly indented and caved in, like the empty chrysalis of a caterpillar’s cocoon.
 That was enough evidence to make a believer out of anyone.
-And the Scripture says that when John looked into the tomb and saw the empty grave cloths—undisturbed in their form and position—he believed.
+And the Scripture says that when John peered into the tomb and saw the empty grave cloths—undisturbed in their form and position—he believed.

 I don’t know exactly how their conversation went, but John’s explanation to Peter must have gone something like this: